7 Things That You Must Discuss In Every Performance Review

 According to HRM Canada, 85% of workers feel they could be more efficient at work, but because of skill underutilization, do not live up to their full potential!

-Asking about their short-term goals makes you understand what they have planned for the current role in your organization and helps you both stay on the same page with regards to their goals and helps you utilize their skills and potential to the fullest.
+Asking about their short-term goals makes you understand what they have planned for the current role in your organization helps you both stay on the same page concerning their goals and helps you utilize their skills and potential to the fullest.
 Asking them about their long-term goals will help you understand what they expect from their current job and how they would be able to adjust to the changing trends in your industry.

 Research from the University of Cambridge tells us that employees find more success in their roles when they’re given clear expectations.
 Utilize your performance review meeting to clarify the role of your employees in the organization and set specific goals for them.